htinlinnag1993/task-management-rest-api/README.md

 3. Populate users and tasks in the local MySQL database manually.
 Refer to `./init/seed.sql` file for manual local testing through Postman in later step 6 & 7.
 4. Go to https://travistidwell.com/jsencrypt/demo/ and generate a pair of RSA private key and public key using **2048 bit** key size.
 Save each of them into its own file(private.key and public.key) under `./config/keys/`.
-5. Run either `npm run dev-with-split-log`(for logging logs & errors in 2 different local files) or `npm run dev-with-log`(for logging logs & errors in the same one local file) to run the app locally with logging implemented.
+5. Run either `npm run dev` run the app locally.
 6. Try making api calls to the user endpoint(authentication/authorization: sign up, sign in and sign out) through Postman for manual local testing.
 Refer to the Postman collection attached: `Task_Management_API.postman_collection.json`.
 7. Try making api calls to the task endpoint through Postman for manual local testing.
 Refer to the Postman collection attached: `Task_Management_API.postman_collection.json`.
 8. Run `npm run test` to run automated unit testing suite.